 Bloomington, Richfield, Edina, Eden Prairie in Hennepin County

-The I-494 vision is a major construction project that cannot be built all at once due to funding limitations and impacts during construction.
-The implementation plan identified four separate construction projects to complete the entire I-494 corridor vision.
+The I-494 vision is a long-term plan that includes improvements to address current and future transportation issues on I-494 from Hwy 169 to the Minneapolis-St. Paul Airport (MSP Airport).
+It is a major construction project that cannot be built all at once due to funding limitations and impacts during construction.
+As a result, four separate construction projects have been planned to complete the entire I-494 vision.

 Summary of work

 Provide a transit advantage to increase the number of people who can be efficiently moved through the area